 It’s always complicated to put a precise date on something that is more related to growing roots than a formal decision.
 I believe we all are interested in creating, it starts with the first thought, the first imaginary world, our feelings, then, we have the choice to expand it into this reality or not, and I always chose to expand them so it becomes my reality.
 For as long as I can remember, everything, from a stick of wood in the garden to a musical instrument, have been a subject to creation and expression.
 Art is just one of the many ways to practice an active thought, and it really started to be serious when I was a teenager, like many people, except that I never stopped.

-Moontain, THE PATH OF LIFE
+Moontain, THE PATH OF LIFE What is your starting point for each piece?

 A sort of “call” (from the canvas, stone, wood, vibe etc.)… The intuition that something is already here, just hidden in the dimension of “becoming”.
 It’s not really an improvisation, but rather a cooperation, full of trust, into the ethereal and the unconscious worlds.
 Something guides the details and moves allowing the whole to be, I observe it as much as I assist it.
 The pleasure comes with the meaning revealing itself, and since I’m sensitive to synchronicities as a channel of the consciousness, I’m very interested in the interpretation, information and knowledge coming out of it.
 Very often, discovering characters, frames in the artwork, makes me think of x or y stories, and once I’m looking for a title or an aphorism to go with it, I find connections between already existing myths and the work in front of me.
 It is a special feeling, to realize, no matter the time or space, it seems that a universal Source is shared eternally with every life’s forms.

-Moontain, AURORA
+Moontain, AURORA Who/what influences your work?

 Influences obviously come from different levels; sensitivity, impregnation, experiences, tastes and feeling.
 Also, it can be the shadow of a plant caressing a stone or a ray of sun designing a line on the canvas.
 But mostly, it’s about Pareidolia.
 It’s the ultimate guide for my work.
 From a chaotic display of colours or forms, entities are waiting to be discovered and guessed.
 In the end, what influences me is the initial vibration, no matter where it comes from, it’s filled with the original flow, where nothing is good or bad, just a matter to renew your experience of this existence and go forward.

-Moontain, FLOTS DES AMES (Flood of Souls)
+Moontain, FLOTS DES AMES (Flood of Souls) What do you hope the viewer gets from your work?

 I do not have a specific “hope” concerning what people can get from the work, because it’s up to each viewer to interpret it, with his/her own personal story.
 That being said, I have a wish, which would be to see the viewer peacefully let go of his/her tendency to automatically connect what they see, with what they once saw.
 This way, it would allow them to start a journey into some unknown areas of their mind.
 As they say, if you want to change the world, change the way you look at it.
 This is how we can renew our self, the answer, and the question itself.